 Creating new ways of working

-Pivotal are advocates of co-working, and employees are paired off with clients to work in the same collaborative way they work with each other.
+Pivotal were co-working before it was in vogue.
+Employees are paired off with clients to work in the same collaborative way they work with each other.
 They share small desks to encourage interaction.
-Not only does this mean that teams are close to their clients; they are essentially viewed as “partners”.
+Not only does this mean that teams are close to their clients; it means they’re viewed as “partners”.

-We considered how to make access to different kinds of spaces equal for everyone.
-Each project team is supported by informal meeting spaces and team working areas in its vicinity, equipped with its own whiteboards for diagramming and the technology needed to support their specific requirements.
+The challenge was to make access to different kinds of tools equal for everyone.
+Project teams have informal meeting spaces and collaboration spaces nearby.
+Each equipped with its own whiteboards for diagramming and the technology to support their team’s specialism.

-It became clear early in the project process that more flexibility would be required to keep up with Pivotal’s rapid growth across Europe, so plans were made for the densification and future expansion within the space, without compromising the integrity of the design.
-This would make future changes far easier to project manage and helped us preserve the integrity of the design.
+It became clear early in the process that flexibility would be needed to keep up with the company’s rapid growth.
+From the outset, we planned for densification and expansion.
+This made future changes easier to project manage and helped us preserve the integrity of the design.